 - Elevate the leadership of those most directly affected by the criminal legal system

-Current donors to SJF are Art for Justice, Ford Foundation, Galaxy Gives, Heising-Simons Foundation, MacArthur Foundation, NoVo Foundation, Open Society Foundations, and Anonymous Donors.
+Current donors to SJF are Art for Justice, Ford Foundation, Galaxy Gives, Heising-Simons Foundation, MacArthur Foundation, NoVo Foundation, and Anonymous Donors.

 SJF supports grantees with: